 Establishing the Project Vision

-Define the project’s overarching purpose and the long-term value it aims to deliver.
+Outline the project’s main purpose and the lasting value it aims to create.

-Ensure the project vision supports the broader strategic objectives of the organisation.
+Make sure the project supports the wider goals of the organisation.

-Reinforce the importance of the vision during meetings and progress updates to keep everyone focused.
+Remind everyone about the vision regularly during meetings and progress updates to maintain focus.

 Responsibilities of a Project Sponsor

-A project sponsor plays a pivotal role in guiding a project to success.
-Typically a senior executive, they ensure the project aligns with organisational goals and delivers value.
+A Project Sponsor plays a pivotal role in guiding a project to success.
+Typically, a senior executive ensures the project aligns with organisational goals and delivers value.
 Here’s how their responsibilities are divided across the project phases:

 1) Initiation